-Course Description:
+Course Calendar Description:

-- An introduction to the knowledge and tools required for a career in Business. - Includes: Experiential Learning Activity - Participation in employability events and initiatives throughout the year.
+- An intermediate course in the knowledge and tools required for a career in Business. - Includes: Experiential Learning Activity - Participation in employability events and initiatives throughout the year.

 Drop Course Policy

 The deadline for academic withdrawal follows the dates prescribed by Carleton University: https://calendar.carleton.ca/academicyear/